Does Cheap Invoice Finance (Factoring / Invoice Discounting) exist?

-The cost of Invoice Finance is reflected on whether or not a lender feels that their funding is safe.
+Also the cost of Invoice Finance is reflected on whether or not a lender feels that their funding is safe.

 Myths of Invoice Finance.

-Expensive – This is covered above and is partially down to the fact that Invoice Finance is being compared against something completely different.
+Despite a the belief that it is expensive – This is covered above and is partially down to the fact that Invoice Finance is being compared against something completely different.
 Let’s say your Invoice Finance costs are 5% per invoice (this is the top end that any business should pay) and your turnover is £250,000 then the total